 Some maesters believe the First Men originated on the grasslands before beginning the migration that took them to the Arm of Dorne.
 The Andals may too have arisen in the fertile fields south of the Silver Sea.
 What is known, however, is that these lands were the home of peoples such as the Cymmeri, the Zoqora, and the Gipps in the central grasslands, the Qaathi to the southeast, and the Tagaez Fen.

 Over a hundred types of grass grow on the plains, often growing thick and taller than a man's head and from afar look like a sea, as it rolls like waves in the breeze.
-Some rivers run through the lands, though they are often shallow and shift with the seasons; overall sand is more prevalent than water.
+The grass is inhabited by packs of wild dogs, jackals, herds of free-ranging horses, and rare hrakkar.

 Located in the inland of Essos, east of the Free Cities, the Dothraki sea begins in the west at the Forest of Qohor.
 To the north it overlaps the ruined Kingdom of Sarnor, Kingdom of Omber, and the forested Kingdom of the Ifequevron.
 The Dothraki sea extends eastward to the Bone Mountains and the Krazaaj Zasqa and as far southeast as the desert wasteland called the red waste.